Broker-Dealers and Sales Representatives

 - How do I apply for a FINRA examination?

-- In order to take most FINRA examinations, you must be associated with or employed by a FINRA member firm, however, the Securities Industry Essentials (SIE) Examination is open to anyone 18 or older, including students and prospective candidates that may want to show future employers they have basic industry knowledge.
-You will find additional information about the SEI examination at this link to the FINRA website.
-Examination candidates can enroll for and schedule to take the Series 63, 64, or 66 State Examination by contacting FINRA at this link.
+- In order to take most FINRA examinations, you must be associated with or employed by a FINRA member broker-dealer firm; however, the Securities Industry Essentials (SIE) Examination is open to anyone 18 or older, including students and prospective candidates that may want to show future employers they have basic industry knowledge.
+You will find additional information about the SIE examination at this link to the FINRA website.
+Examination candidates can enroll for and schedule to take the SIE or the Series 63, 65, or 66 State Examination by contacting FINRA at this link.

 - I have a current license as a sales representative and I have passed the required FINRA qualification examinations.
 What do I have to do to keep my license effective?
 How long before I must retake any examinations?